Medically reviewed by Drugs.com. Last updated on Aug 23, 2023.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An Embeda overdose can be fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, and fainting.
+Overdose symptoms may include slow heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, very slow breathing, or coma.

 What should I avoid while using Embeda?

 Do not drink alcohol.
 Dangerous side effects or death can occur when alcohol is combined with Embeda.

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how Embeda will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Embeda side effects